 Some instructors refer to the exercises in circuit workouts as stations.
 During the workout, you move from one station to the next and complete an exercise at each stop.
 Usually, each station is timed.
 For example, you might complete as many reps as you can of squats or biceps curls in 30 seconds or 60 seconds before moving to the next station.
 However, you can also build a circuit workout around a number of reps.
 For example, at each station, you complete X number of reps.

 Sounds ideal, doesn’t it?
 Lots of variety and your whole body gets in on the action.
 As many benefits as circuit training offers, it’s easy to get sloppy with this type of workout and lose out on the full benefits.
-Let’s look at some of the most common mistakes people make when doing a circuit workout.
+Let’s look at some of the most common circuit training mistakes people make when doing a circuit workout.

-Mistake One: Resting Too Long Between Stations
+Circuit Training Mistakes: Resting Too Long Between Stations

-You shouldn’t approach circuit training like a standard workout.
+You shouldn’t approach circuit training as a standard workout.
 It’s meant to be faster paced.
 The goal is to move quickly from exercise to exercise and keep your heart rate up throughout the workout.
 By keeping the pace snappy, you get more cardiovascular conditioning.
 Studies show that circuit training can improve aerobic capacity, or V02 max, as long as you keep rest periods between exercises short, and the intensity relatively high.
 Ideally, move from one exercise to the next with as little rest as possible.
 If you have to stop and set up your weights, your heart rate drops and you lose some of the aerobic benefits.
 Plus, you’ll burn fewer calories if you pause to rest as well.

 Is circuit training a calorie burner too?
 Studies show you can burn 5 to 9 kcal/min. with circuit training but this assumes you keep the intensity high and rest periods minimal.
 To quicken the pace, know your exercises beforehand and make sure you can move quickly from station to station without pausing to set up weights or grab equipment.
 A little planning ahead will help make the workout seamless and boost the cardiovascular return you get when you train circuit style.
 Another way to increase the cardiovascular benefits of circuit training is to include aerobic intervals at some of your stations.
 For example, jump rope for 30 seconds at a station, do high-knees, butt kicks, kettlebell swings, or plyometric moves to increase your heart rate even more.
 Circuit workouts are highly customizable.

-Mistake Two: Using Sloppy Form
+Circuit Training Mistakes: Using Sloppy Form

 When you’re moving quickly from station to station, your form can easily fall apart and that leads to fewer benefits.
 When you’re doing reps for 30 seconds, fatigue will set in and, unless you’re cognizant, your form can deteriorate.
 You start swinging the weights around and using momentum, thereby reducing the benefits and increasing your risk of injury.
 Don’t let that happen.
-Stay as focused on your form not only on the first rep, but also as you do your last rep at each station during a circuit workout.
+Stay as focused on your form not only on the first rep but also as you do your last rep at each station during a circuit workout.

-Mistake Three: Only Doing Circuit Training or Doing It Too Often
+Circuit Training Mistakes: Only Doing Circuit Training or Doing It Too Often

 While circuit training is an excellent workout for improving overall fitness, it tries to accomplish too many goals at one time.
 As such, it’s a “Jack of all trades” workout but a master at none.
 Because you’re not resting between sets, you can’t maximize the weight you lift at each station.
 So, it’s not ideal for building strength.
 Your muscles simply don’t have enough time to recover to lift at anywhere near your one-rep max.
 With a circuit approach, you typically use a weight that’s between 50 and 60% of your one-rep max.
 That’s not ideal for building strength, although you can see hypertrophy gains if you exhaust the muscles.
 Of course, you can always modify the circuits to allow more rest between stations but that makes it more like a traditional workout.